MthezX/MicrogradCSharp/README.md

 # MicroGradCSharp

-MicroGradCSharp is an open-source Artificial Intelligence project that implements a tiny scalar-valued automatic differentiation (autograd) engine and a neural network library for C# within the Unity game engine.
+MicroGradCSharp is an open-source Artificial Intelligence project that implements a tiny scalar-valued automatic differentiation (autograd) engine and a Neural Network library for C# within the Unity game engine.
 There's nothing Unity specific in the library so you can use it for other C# projects as well.

-This library provides a lightweight and efficient way to build and train neural networks directly in Unity.
-It is designed for developers and researchers looking to integrate machine learning capabilities into their Unity projects with minimal overhead.
-Whether you're prototyping a new game AI or experimenting with neural networks, MicroGradUnity offers a straightforward and intuitive API to get you started.
+This library provides a lightweight, efficient, and simple way to build and train Neural Networks directly in Unity.
+Whether you're prototyping a new game AI or experimenting with Neural Networks, MicroGradCSharp offers a straightforward and intuitive code library to get you started.

 > [!CAUTION]
 > We all saw in Terminator what can happen if you experiment too much with Artifical Intelligence, please be careful.